Ford Falcon Cobra: History

 Cobras were available with either automatic or manual transmission.
 Standard equipment included four-wheel disc brakes, limited slip differential, 15-inch Bathurst Globe wheels, front & rear spoilers and dual exhaust.
 The interiors were uniformly black, with Cobra specific cloth seat inserts in black with blue stripes that match those on the outside body.
 Cars numbered from 002 to 0031 were known as Option 97 specification, the so-called "Bathurst Cobras", fitted with parts to allow homologation for racing, including twin radiator fans switchable from the dash, a gearbox oil cooler, suspension bracing and reworked rear wheel body housings.
-They were most easily identified from the other 370 Option 96 Cobras via their large (and functional) rear-opening bonnet bulge.
+They were most easily identified from the other 370 Option 96 Cobras via their large (and functional) rear-opening bonnet scoop.
 Allan Moffat's "Moffat Ford Dealers" race cars of late 1978 shared the same body paint decoration as the road cars.

 Falcon Cobras have become increasingly revered by collectors across Australia and a mint example might be worth upwards of $100,000 ... with Option 97 cars (rarely offered up for sale) likely to fetch a further premium.

 Cobra 400, the last numbered Falcon Cobra off the production line, was bought in 1985 by Damien Lowry for $10,990 and used as a daily driver.
 In 1985 the car was disassembled for restoration following a traffic accident.
 The car remained that way, in boxes in Damien's garage, until February 2017 when he took it to Astill Design to be restored.
 Damien worked closely with Howard Astill for almost two years to restore the car to its original condition.
 In January 2019, Falcon Cobra 400 won the “Top Authentic” class in the Elite Division at Summernats in Canberra, and was featured in the April 2, 2020 edition of Unique Cars magazine.
 The car was subsequently sold for an undisclosed sum.
 It can be distinguished by the incorrect sill stripe, which follows the sloping body crease instead of being parallel to the ground.